Best Cabo San Lucas Snorkeling: Where to Go + What to Expect

 These are our favorites.
 You'll typically visit 3-4 spots, including some of the more remote locations.
 Most include lunch, all equipment, and sometimes even drinks.

-The best full-day tours also include time at Lover's Beach and maybe some whale watching (depending on season).
+The best full-day tours also include time at Lover's Beach and maybe some whale watching tours (depending on season).

 If you're traveling with a group or want something more exclusive, private charters are amazing.
 You choose where to go, how long to stay, and the whole experience is tailored to your group.